 During July 8-10, 1950, flooding was caused by thunderstorms over the West Fork of the Big Blue River.
 Water levels increased, causing floods to develop on tributaries of the West Fork, particularly Beaver Creek.
 The City of York was flooded and most of Beaver Crossing was inundated.
-Flooding was not as extensive downstream from the confluence of the West Fork https://map1.msc.fema.gov/data/31/S/PDF/31067CV000A.pdf?LOC=c8c86987672e4c4c99f7905cd1a9 5cc6.

-49 Federal Emergency Management Agency.
-2010.
-"FEMA 2010 Flood Insurance Study Gage County, Nebraska."
-Map Service Center.
-June 18, and the mainstem of the Big Blue River, but low-lying areas of Crete were flooded, and serious damage extended downstream in the City of Beatrice.51
+Flooding was not as extensive downstream from the confluence of the West Fork and the mainstem of the Big Blue River, but low-lying areas of Crete were flooded, and serious damage extended downstream in the City of Beatrice.
+48